IT Career Guide

 Inclusion Extends Beyond the Campus

 The inclusive atmosphere at Yellow Tail Tech continues even after class is over.
-It permeates clubs, events, and other extracurricular activities, enriching not just your academic life but your social life.
+It permeates cultural events, clubs, and student-led activities, enriching not just academic life but your social experience too.

-Sarah Gennuso, who hails from Hawaii, said, “Yellow Tail Tech set their program up for ANYONE [sic] who is interested and who is willing to do the work.”
-This sense of community is felt everywhere on campus, from coding clubs to hobbyist groups like photography and arts and crafts.
+One of our students, who hails from Hawaii, said, “Yellow Tail Tech set their program up for ANYONE [sic] who is interested and who is willing to do the work.”
+Whether engaging in classroom culture, tech meetups, or creative arts, students find themselves part of a supportive learning community.

 Your Next Chapter Starts Here